 As Melbourne Polytechnic has long established relationships with industry leaders, you will be provided assistance to secure work placement with major pathology collection centres around Melbourne and those within major hospitals Melbourne Polytechnic’s relationships with industry leaders such as key pathology collection centres around Melbourne and those within major hospitals.

-You will be qualified to work as a senior pathology collector in the private and public health sector, such as medical centres, hospitals and pathology collection centres.
+You will be qualified to work as a pathology collector in the private and public health sector, such as medical centres, hospitals and pathology collection centres.

 Recognition of Prior Learning (RPL)

 You can seek RPL where your work or qualifications of an advanced and related nature have been undertaken.
 Academic Credit is granted on a case-by-case basis, according to our Academic Credit policy and associated procedures.
 Applications for Academic Credit will be assessed by relevant Melbourne Polytechnic academics and where appropriate, industry experts.

-For any additional information on the Certificate III in Pathology Collection, please contact an Education and Careers Advisor (ECA), on 03 9269 8400, or send an email.
+For any additional information on our Certificate III in Pathology Collection, please contact an Education and Careers Advisor (ECA) on 03 9269 8400, or send an email.